MaxGfeller/experiments-with-R/README.md

 These are just some experiments using the [R language](http://www.r-project-org).

+To clone the test data simple execute the `prepare.sh` file.

 ## dc-superheroes.R

 At the moment this script only draws a plot with the number of new superheroes